Ahl al-Bayt: Inclusion of Muhammad's wives

 Alternatively, the Islamicist Oliver Leaman proposes that marriage to a prophet does not guarantee inclusion in his ahl al-bayt.
 He argues that, in verse 11:73, Sara is included in Abraham's ahl al-bayt only after receiving the news of her imminent motherhood to two prophets, Isaac and Jacob.
-Likewise, Leaman suggests that Moses' mother is counted as a member of ahl al-bayt in verse 28:12, not for being married to Imran, but for being the mother of Moses.
+Likewise, Leaman suggests that Moses' mother is counted as a member of ahl al-bayt in verse 28:12 not for being married to Imran but for being the mother of Moses.
 Similarly, in their bid for inclusion in the Ahl al-Bayt, the Abbasids argued that women, noble and holy as they may be, could not be considered a source of pedigree (nasab).
 As the descendants of Muhammad's paternal uncle Abbas, they claimed that he was equal to Muhammad's father after the latter died.

 Broader interpretations

 As hinted above, some Sunni authors have broadened its application to include in the Ahl al-Bayt the clan of Muhammad (Banu Hashim), the Banu Muttalib, the Abbasids, and even the Umayyads, who had descended from Hashim's nephew Umayya.
 Indeed, another Sunni version of the hadith al-kisa is evidently intended to append the Abbasids to the Ahl al-Bayt.
 This Abbasid claim was in turn the cornerstone of their bid for legitimacy.
 Similarly, a Sunni version of the hadith al-thaqalayn defines the Ahl al-Bayt as the descendants of Ali and his brothers (Aqil and Jafar), and Muhammad's uncle Abbas.

 The first two Rashidun caliphs, Abu Bakr and Umar, have also been included in the Ahl al-Bayt in some Sunni reports, as they were both fathers-in-law of Muhammad.
-Nevertheless, these and the accounts about the inclusion of the Umayyads in the Ahl al-Bayt might have been later reactions to the Abbasid claims to inclusion in the Ahl al-Bayt and their own bid for legitimacy.
+Nevertheless, those and the accounts about the inclusion of the Umayyads in the Ahl al-Bayt might have been later reactions to the Abbasid claims to inclusion in the Ahl al-Bayt and their own bid for legitimacy.
 The term has also been interpreted as the Meccan tribe of Quraysh, or the whole Muslim community.
 For instance, the Islamicist Rudi Paret identifies bayt (lit. 'house') in the verse of purification with the Kaaba, located in the holiest site in Islam.
 However, his theory has only found few supporters, notably Moshe Sharon, another expert.